plauncher-beta/PLauncher/README.md

 - **Multi-version Support** – Launch nearly any vanilla version

-> Support for skins, online servers, and account login are all included in Beta version.
+> Support for skins, online servers, and account login are all included in the Beta version.

 ---